Johniereed/PrepScholar-coupon/README.md

 ## How Much Does PrepScholar Cost?

-PrepScholar offers several pricing options for students Let’s see them one by one.
+PrepScholar offers several pricing options for students.
+Let’s see them one by one.

 ### 1. PrepScholar Pricing By Courses